+laptop computer/chromebook will be checked ou it to your student.

 Name of Student:

 Today's Date: Grade:

 Address: Zip Code:

 Home Phone: Other Phone:

 Please select one of the options below:

+Op otion 1

-Option 1 Yes, the laptop/chromebook will be covered by homeow mer's insurance.
+Yes, the laptop/chromebook will be covered by homeowner's insurance.

 Insurance Provider: Policy Number:

+Op otion 2

-Option 2 Yes, I would like to participate in the insurance plan.
-Give payment to Trish & submit receipt along with lap top/chromebook form.
+Yes, I would like to participate in the insurance plan.
 This plan involves a non-refundable \$25.00 enrollment fee with a deductible of \$250.00 per incident.
+(Turn in payment to Trish, and then submit this form with the receipt to the library/tech dept.)

-\$25.00 Payment: h □ Other:
+\$25.00 Payment: ☐ Cash ☐ Other:

+Op otion 3

-Option 3 No, I decline service at this time.
-I understand that I am responsible for 100% of any damage or loss to the loaned laptop.
-(Please note that laptop replacement can cost up to \$1200.00)
+· I understand that I am responsible for 100% of any e that laptop replacement can cost up to \$2000.00)

 Parent/Guardian Signature: Date:

+Student Signature: Date:

-Student Signature: Note: Failure to return a signed form by the last day in Date: August will result in Option 3.
+Note: Failure to return a signed form by the last day in August will result in Option 3.